tabarra/txAdmin/docs/menu.md

 - Read the message printed on console for more information.

 ## Development
-You can find development instructions regarding the menu [here.](https://github.com/tabarra/txAdmin/blob/develop/docs/development.md#menu-development)
+You can find development instructions regarding the menu [here.](https://github.com/tabarra/txAdmin/blob/master/docs/development.md#menu-development)

+## FAQ
+- **Q**: Why don't the 'Heal' options revive a player when using MY_RANDOM_FRAMEWORK_HERE?
+- **A**: Many frameworks independently handle a "dead" state for a player, meaning the menu is unable to reset this state in an resource agnostic form directly.
+To establish compatibility with any framework, txAdmin will emit an [event](https://github.com/tabarra/txAdmin/blob/develop/docs/development.md#menu-development) for developers to handle.